nglx/heroku-domainr/README.md

 This gem adds functionality to add/remove/clear Heroku domains from within the Heroku application.

+##Installation

+Add the following to your Gemfile:

+    gem 'heroku-domainr'

 ##Setup

 In order for the management of the Heroku domains the plugin needs to know your Heroku app credentials.
 By default they're read from the following env variables: